Arman717/studio/README.md

 Python interpreter.
 The scripts will automatically use CUDA if available, falling back to the CPU otherwise.

+The training wrapper patches CS-Flow's `train.py` so AUROC remains a neutral 0.5 when the dataset only contains one class and noisy warnings are suppressed.

 Training and analysis logs from the Python scripts are streamed to your terminal when running the Next.js server so you can monitor progress.